zhaozhuoran/arona-chat-open/docs/demo.md

 ## 📌 Notes

-- This project prioritizes system architecture and performance stability over always-on public hosting.
+- The public deployment runs in Preview Mode and is intended for evaluation purposes.
+- AI inference is disabled in the public preview to avoid ongoing API costs.
+- The complete implementation is available in the repository and can be reproduced locally.
-- All core functionality is fully implemented and reproducible in a local environment.
+- All core architecture, caching, session management, and backend logic are included in the source code.
-- The system is designed with scalability in mind under serverless constraints.
+- The system is designed with scalability, performance, and cost efficiency in mind under serverless constraints.